KasperBaun/OS_MemoryManagement/README.txt

 BestFit: Efficient memory usage.
 Allocates to the smallest fitting block so as little as possible memory is wasted.

-WorstFit: Controlled internal fragmentation.
+WorstFit: Controlled external fragmentation.
 Allocates to the largest fitting block so the "leftover" block
             would often be big enough to be used for other smaller processes.

 NextFit: Continuous fast processing.
 Allocates to the next free fitting block relative to the last allocated.